Real trace expansions: Settings and statements

 \end{theorem}

-The argument of this paper is to show trace expansions of $A\eta(-t\cL)$ for certain functions $\eta$.
-Although we will not covered the case of $\eta(\lambda)=e^{-\lambda}$ or $\eta(\lambda)=\lambda^{-t}$ given in Theorem \ref{thm_schrohe}, we will consider a large class of smooth functions with compact support.
-The setting will be slightly different as we do not require $\cL$ to be invertible for instance.
+The argument of this paper is to show trace expansions of $A\eta(t\cL)$ for certain functions $\eta$.
+Although our result does not cover the case of full expansions for $\eta(\lambda)=e^{-\lambda}$ or $\eta(\lambda)=\lambda^{-t}$ given in Theorem \ref{thm_schrohe}, we will consider a large class of Schwartz functions.
+The setting will be slightly different as we do not require $\cL$ to be invertible or $m_0\in \bN$ for instance.